top of page

 I moved to the UK in 2015 where I graduated from the University of Nottingham school of Physiotherapy.

-Originally I am from Canada, where I received a Bachelors in Psychology and also a Diploma in Human Kinetics.
+Originally, I am from Canada where I received a Bachelors in Psychology and a Diploma in Human Kinetics.

-As well as working for Sports Therapy Centre, I also work within the Leicestershire Partnership NHS Trust as a musculoskeletal physiotherapist.
+As well as working for Sports Therapy Centre, I also work within the Leicestershire Partnership NHS Trust as a Senior Musculoskeletal Physiotherapist.

-My special interests include sports injuries, womens health and rehabilitation.
+My special interests include sports injuries, back pain, and rehabilitation.

 Beth